pashmaklang/vscode-pashmak/README.md

 ### Installation
 To install this extension, go to `Extensions` section and search `pashmak` and install this extension!

+OR

+press `CTRL+p` and enter `ext install parsampsh.vscode-pashmak` to install this extension.

 ### Manual installation
 To install this extension manually, copy this folder to `<home>/.vscode/extensions`, then open the vscode: